• Skip to primary navigation

 • ×

-Home » Cookies » Amaretti Cookies
+Home » Cookies » Best Amaretti Cookies

-by Lainey · Posted: Nov 26, 2020 · This post may contain affiliate links ·
+Modified: Nov 14, 2024 · Published: Nov 26, 2020 by Lainey · This post may contain affiliate links · 8 Comments

-Jump to Recipe Print Recipe
+Jump to Recipe Pin Recipe

 Vegan Chewy Amaretti Cookies stacked with a single cookie in front of the stack

-• If you prefer not to use alcohol, substitute it for almond extract and a ¼ teaspoon of water to give you the right consistency for rolling
+• If you prefer not to use alcohol, substitute it for almond extract and a ¼ teaspoon of water to give you the right consistency for rolling.

 • For this recipe, it's best to use store-bought ground almonds.
 If you're located in the US, use blanched almond flour, the fine grainy kind, NOT the powder kind that's like regular flour.